NLM’s premier organic nonlinear optical materials with high electro-optic effects.

 - Optical frequency mixers (antennas)

-HLD is a high-performing organic material with superior thermal stability suitable for commercial applications.
-It has up to 10X the performance of lithium niobate (LiNbO3) and is entirely organic, meaning no rare-earth materials are used.
-It’s on the market and ready to integrate with your technology and devices.
+HLD is a high-performing organic electro-optic material with superior thermal stability suitable for commercial applications.
+It has up to 10X the electro-optic activity (r33) of lithium niobate (LiNbO3), is solution-processable, and contains no rare earth metals.
+The performance and stability of NLM’s HLD are available to integrate with your technology and devices today.

 Advantages of NLM’s HLD